anmol098/waka-readme-stats/README.md

 PyCharm                  23 mins             █░░░░░░░░░░░░░░░░░░░░░░░░   4.49%
 ```

-`SHOW_LANGUAGE_PER_REPO`  flag can be set to `False` to hide the Number of repository in different language and frameworks
+The `SHOW_LANGUAGE_PER_REPO` flag can be set to `False` to hide the number of repositories in different programming languages and frameworks.

 **I mostly code in Vue**